 In lieu of flowers, please make any donations in the name of Phyllis V. Yancey to St. Rita Catholic Church, to St. Jude Children's Hospital, or to the American Red Cross.

-To plant a tree in memory of Phyllis Cecilia (Vander Fehr) Yancey, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Phyllis Cecilia (Vander Fehr) Yancey, please visit our tribute store.

 St. Rita Catholic Church